LIS Career Trends Report

 The report is an excellent resource for:

-The most recent jobs report analyzes and discusses a sample of 400 job postings for library and information science (LIS) professionals posted on LIS-specific and general job search websites during February and April 2022.
-The data cover employer types, job titles, in-demand skills, job-specific experience, and job duties filtered from a broad range of job postings from organizations representing all 50 states plus Washington D.C. and Puerto Rico.
+The most recent jobs report analyzes and discusses a random sample of 400 job postings for library and information science (LIS) professionals posted on LIS-specific and general job search websites between February 1 and April 14, 2023.
+The data cover employer types, job titles, in-demand skills, job-specific experience, and job duties filtered from a broad range of job postings from organizations representing all 50 states plus Washington D.C.
+This survey’s data may reflect residual impacts of the COVID-19 crisis as employers continue to reassess workforce needs and operations.

 Download the MLIS Skills at Work: A Snapshot of Job Postings report.